 The Machiavellian Gaston

-'The great proof of madness is the disproportion of one's designs to one's means'.—Napoleon Bonaparte
+Lorient Montaner'The great proof of madness is the disproportion of one's designs to one's means'.—Napoleon Bonaparte

 Madness has always manifested in man, with an insatiable quench by gradual degrees that supersede countless vicissitudes of his persona, and impressible are the impetuous penchants craved in reprise.
 His innumerable transgressions are beholden only, to the tempting malice of the certain whims of his intentions and ingannation.
 It is an uncontrollable urge engrossing the desire pursuing man, with a fervent passion incomparable in nature.
+You, who deem man to be ever noble and decorous, will soon know of his masterful dissimulation and treachery that had unfolded upon the Ides of March.

+I shall introduce you to such a man that is the vile embodiment of that example.
+He is called Gaston Bonifati, but you will know him merely as the Machiavellian Gaston.
 This story begins in the year of 1798, amidst the setting of a bustling and festive night of carnival in Venice in a Gothic Palazzo, with a masked ball on that horrendous night.
 Distinguished members of the local aristocracy including Signora Veneto and Signor Bondemiro that was an affluent Patrician, and a reputable connoisseur of the arts were both invited.
-Vengeance had sown its malicious seed upon Bonifati's tormenting psyche that unforgettable night of demise, as he had sought therefore to impose his brutal and irremissible wrath with impunity.
-Verily, the redress must never be unredressed, if the deed is supercilious.

-Signora Veneto and the other guests would succumb to his madness and vindictivolence, but in particular Signor Bondemiro a misanthropist that had mocked his virtuous lineage, and doubted his connoisseurship with imposition.
-Signor Bondemiro was fully dressed in a green and gold silken damask dress coat and trousers, green silk moireé waistcoat finished with laces, gold braids and a silk ribbon, ivory silk shirt with cuff lacing and lace jabot, tricorn, tights, gloves, a wig, a hat, and the Arlecchino mask.
+Signor Bondemiro was fully dressed in a green and gold silken damask dress coat and trousers, green silk moireé waistcoat finished with laces, gold braids and a silk ribbon, ivory silk shirt with cuff lacings and lace jabot, tricorn, tights, gloves, a wig, a hat, and the Arlecchino mask.
 As for Signora Veneto, she was fully dressed in a fuchsia silk velvet flared dress finished with white fur border, cockades and lace at the front and on the sleeves, a handbag, ivory gloves, a tricorn, a hoop, a wig, a hat, and the Volta mask.

-When she and Signor Bondemiro had arrived at the gate of the palazzo during the night, they were greeted by the ceremonious butler that led them through the door next to the cerulean lagoon, and a labyrinthal courtyard that on the north side was closed by the junction, between the glorious palace and a basilica.
 At the centre of the courtyard had stood two elaborated well-heads dating from the mid-16th century, with a beautiful façade that was a wrought exercise within the discernible classicism of the Renaissance bedecked.
-The long enormous stairway and the solemn courtyards of sublimity were what impressed unanimously the guests, upon their immediate arrival.
+The long stairway and the solemn courtyards of sublimity were what impressed unanimously the guests, upon their immediate arrival.
 It was comparative to the fleeting view of luminous orbs of the night.

 Bonifati was dressed in the habiliment of a black whole-wheeled silk velvet cloak with a double cape and a detachable hood, a tricorn, a black lace cape zendale, gloves and a Bauta mask.
 As the eccentric proprietor and host of the ball, Bonifati had greeted them inside as was his wont, then he explained the exquisite architecture of the palazzo.